| Copyright | Lennart Kolmodin |

 decodeFile :: Binary a => FilePath -> IO a Source #

 Decode a value from a file.
-In case of errors, error
+In case of errors, error will

 be called with the error message.